seangloverinc/seangloverinc.github.io/index.md

 </div>
 <div class="about-text">
 <p class="headline">
-Scala consultant, disruptor, tech evangelist, part time OSS author
+Scala Architect, Data Engineer, OSS Author, Tech Community Organizer
 </p>
 <p>
-I work at <a href="http://www.lightbend.com">Lightbend</a> where I'm evangelizing the Reactive Platform, consulting clients, training teams on Spark, and creating high quality software written in Scala.
+I am an architect, consultant, teacher and mentor.
+I enable <a href="http://www.lightbend.com">Lightbend’s</a> clients to design, build and run Fast Data and Reactive software platforms.
 </p>
 <p>
 I'm the organizer of the <a href="http://www.meetup.com/scalator/">Scala Toronto (scalator)</a> meetup.
 Join us for regular meetups about the <a href="http://www.scala-lang.org/">Scala programming language</a> and to hang out with Toronto's Scala hackers.
 I also co-organize the <a href="http://www.meetup.com/Toronto-Apache-Spark/">Toronto Apache Spark</a> meetup.
 </p>
 <p>
-I'm a big fan of Apache Spark and have presented on the subject a few times.
-See my <a href="https://github.com/seglo/learning-spark">learning-spark</a> repository for practical examples that can help you learn Spark too.
+I'm a big fan of Scala, Spark, and Kafka.
+See my <a href="https://github.com/seglo/learning-spark">learning-spark</a> repository for practical examples that can help you learn Spark.
 I'm the author of the node.js <a href="https://github.com/seglo/connect-prism">connect-prism</a> and <a href="https://github.com/seglo/grunt-connect-prism">grunt-connect-prism</a> libraries.
 Use prism to record, mock, and proxy HTTP traffic as middleware with the connect middleware framework.
 </p>
 <p>
 For more information about me please see <a href="https://www.linkedin.com/in/seanaglover">my LinkedIn profile</a>.
+You can find my most <a href="https://docs.google.com/document/d/14zctT1XkP7H3ODaz212YOnCa8-8tZg2wPLvcY-LCcEE/edit?usp=sharing">up-to-date resume as a Google doc</a>.
 </p>

 <!-- LinkedIn badge -->